 Unused Code - Unused variables and methods, code that can't be reached

-Security - Security problems
+Security - All security problems

 Documentation - Detects methods and classes that do not have the correct comment annotations

 2. Configure your project patterns

 To configure the patterns used to analyse your project simply click on the checkbox on the left of the title: